MBS restaurants to eat at

-Another Italian-inspired eatery that won’t make too much of a dent in your wallet, Da Paolo Gastronomia has plenty of freshly made pasta dishes for you to enjoy.
-Start by choosing your sauce—Bolognese ($20.50++) and Carbonara ($20.50++) are great picks for a simple, fuss-free meal, while those who love the bright and herby taste of pesto should go for the Pesto al Basilico ($20.50++).
-You then have the option of picking your favourite pasta, such as Penne, Spaghetti and Tagliolini.
+Another Italian-inspired eatery that won’t make too much of a dent in your wallet is Da Paolo Gastronomia which offers freshly made pasta dishes for you to enjoy.
+Start by choosing your sauce━Impossible Bolognese ($24++) and Carbonara ($24++) are great picks for a simple, fuss-free meal, while those who love the bright and herby taste of pesto should go for the Pesto al Basilico ($23++).
+You then have the option of picking your favourite pasta, such as penne, spaghetti, and tagliolini.

 Opening hours: Daily 8am to 10pm

 Da Paolo Gastronomia is not a halal-certified restaurant.

 By night, Le Noir transforms into a waterfront live music bar, the perfect setting to indulge in whisky while enjoying the night breeze.
 But if you’re simply looking to fill your stomach, then the bar has some relatively affordable meals that you can order.

 If a hearty burger will do the trick, get the Le Noir Beef Slider ($26++), which features a juicy house-made premium beef patty.
 Otherwise, if you’re not a fan of burgers, there’s their Soba Noodles Bowl ($28++) and Chicken Skewers with Tamarind Rub ($30++).
 Round it off on a sweet note with their Creamy Coconut Ice Cream ($16++) or their Lemon Infused Chia Cheesecake ($12++).